-Identification Description Rear tabs The rear tabs connect the socket to the front jaws of the meter base.
+Identification Description Reartabs The rear tabs connect the socket to the front jaws of the meter base.
 The socket gets its power directly from the meter base (100-600 VAC) circuit.
-The service current shorting bars (bypasses) are rated for high capacity amperage.
-Removable tabs These tabs can be positioned at the 3, 5, 6, or 9 o'clock position as required by the meter base where the test is being conducted.
-See Appendix C. Form selector In position 1S/2S/15S, the unit is powered from the two upper tabs.
-In position 3S/12S/14S/16S, the unit is powered from the Phase C and the neutral tab.
-In position 4S/6S/8S/9S, the unit is powered from the 3 and 9 o'clock tabs.
-Circuit breakers Protection for the MT-1/WT3 and the meter.
-Two 1 A circuit breakers, which can be reset by pressing a spring-loaded button.
+The service current shorting bars (bypasses) are rated for high-capacity amperage.
+Removable tabs These tabs can be positioned at the 3, 5, 6, 9 or 12 o'clock position as required by the meter base where the test is being conducted.
+See Appendix C. Form Selector In position1S/2S, the unit is powered from the two upper tabs.
+In position 3S/12S, the unit is powered from Phase C and the neutral tab.
+In position 4S/5S/35S/45S, the unit is powered from the 3 and 9 o'clock tabs for 4S and from the 5 and 12 o'clock tabs for 5S, 35S and 45S.
+Circuit breakers Protection for the MT-1/WT1 and the meter.
+Two 1 A circuit breakers, which can be reset by pressing a springloaded button.
 Power switch Socket's main power On/Off switch.
 Front jaws The front jaws are controlled by internal relays used to test the meters.
 The front jaws only become live when a meter is inserted.
-The voltage on the front jaws is current limited for additional protection.
+The voltage on the front jaws is current-limited for additional protection.
 Pistons These are actuated by the small lugs on the back of the meter when inserted for testing.
 I/O connector Isolated full-duplex communication port.
 It also provides an isolated and current-limited low-voltage supply for the accessories (Optical Pickup and Metercam) and the optional handheld remote control.
 QR code sticker The QR code sticker contains the access point information to be scanned for a mobile device as well as the MAC address.
 LED Socket status indicator.
 Magnetic switch Switch for any manual entry using a magnet.
 Air vent (1) Warm air exit.
 A 5 CFM miniature fan forces air circulation inside the socket.
 Air inlet (1) Cool air input.
 Filtered through a polyurethane foam filter.
-(1) Do not block air circulation.
+(1) Do not block air circ ulation.
 Keep away from direct heat or flame.